How it works

 Good insurance policy management gives your organization peace of mind by ensuring your contractors and suppliers have adequate insurances in place to protect your organization from undue exposure to financial, and operational harm.

 Insurances Management is not about managing your own organization’s insurance policies; it is about managing the insurance policies of your contractors and suppliers.

-There are different levels of access to insurances based the assigned user role of an employee.
+There are different levels of access to insurances based on the assigned user role of an employee:

 About insurance settings